Kerr Lake: Geography and history

-Dominion Resources operates hydroelectric plants using this dam and two others nearby on the Roanoke River and its subsidiary, the Staunton River.
+The US Army Corp of engineers operates the hydroelectric plant using this dam on the Roanoke River aka Staunton River.
 The Dan River and several smaller creeks also feed the lake.
 The impounded area downstream from Bugg Lake is known as Lake Gaston.
 Buggs Island, named for Samuel Bugg, an early settler, is just downstream from the John H. Kerr Dam, and visible from the viewing platform below the dam at Tailrace Park.

 One of Virginia's original state parks, Staunton River State Park constructed by the Civilian Conservation Corps during the New Deal, was partially covered by the reservoir, but still exists.
 The Commonwealth of Virginia later leased land from the U.S. Army Corps of Engineers to construct Occoneechee State Park, which honors the Occoneechee indigenous people who lived on another island (now submerged) in the river, but who were nearly exterminated in May 1676 during Bacon's Rebellion.
 Survivors returned to the area by 1714, seeking refuge and support at the newly created Fort Christanna in then-vast Brunswick County, Virginia.
 North Carolina now recognizes the tribe as a subgroup of the Sappony people, although initially distinct, but also speaking a Siouan language.
 Virginia may include the tribe with the Saponi and Tutelo further upstream as part of the Monacan Indian Nation, a tribe which originally lived to the northwest along the James River, and many of whose members emigrated northward and/or westward to join other Iroquian people.